 - We have used our Olaf and Juta Millert Memorial Speaker Series to showcase influential work in psychology, with over a third highlighting researchers who have promoted our understanding of the complex role of culture and diversity in our beliefs, behaviors, and practices.
 For example, we were delighted to welcome Dr. Claude Steele (Stanford University) to our campus on Oct.
 7-8, 2019.
 Dr. Steele is a prominent social psychologist, best known for his work on stereotype threat and its application to minority student achievement.
 In addition to an extremely well-attended talk on “Stereotype Threat and Identity Threat: The Science of a Diverse Community”, Dr. Steele met with students and faculty, as well as the Council on Equity and Inclusion and Taylor Center director and staff.

 - Our department continues to offer multiple courses that focus on diversity and culture.
-Some examples include Psych 220/Socioemotional Development in Cultural Context (Cho), Psych 254/Culture and Place in Psychology (McMillan), ID 271/Frontiers in Aging (Petok), and Psych 390/Social-Psychological Issues of Diversity (Benson).
-Moreover, Dana Gross has developed a new course Psych 232/Gender Equality in Norway to be offered Interim 2021 that will examine topics related to diversity and culture.
+Some examples include Psych 220/Socioemotional Development in Cultural Context (Cho), Psych 254/Culture and Place in Psychology (McMillan), ID 271/Frontiers in Aging (Petok), Psych 390/Social-Psychological Issues of Diversity (Benson). and Psych 232/Gender Equality in Norway (Gross).